About Me

 I have played in many forms of dance and movement: Gabrielle Roth’s 5 Sacred Rhythms, Yoga, Tai Chi, Clowning, Pilates, Butoh and performance.
 Watching the physical play of puppies, seals and children has always inspired me!

 I began teaching Nia in 1996.
 One class was all it took to create a resounding ‘Yes!’ in my body/mind/spirit connection and start me on my way to complete the Nia Training curriculum – White, Blue, Brown, Black, Green & 1st Degree Black.
-I became a White Belt trainer in 2002 and Green Belt trainer in 2009.
-I continue to be inspired by and dedicated to this practice.
+I was a Nia White Belt Trainer from 2003-2023 and a Green Belt Trainer from 2009- 2018.
+I continue to be inspired by and dedicated to my Nia practice.

 Words, language, creative writing are all very important to me.
-I have participated in a writing circle for six years and I love the way we use images and poetic ideas to inform our movement in our Nia practice.
+I have participated in a writing circle for eight years and I love the way we use images and poetic ideas to inform our movement in our Nia practice.
 I am a trained CTI coach where I learned the importance of a thoughtful question.
+I recently shared my story of Alopecia to a Spoken Lives evening of storytelling.

 I speak enough French to get by and am learning Spanish with my husband.
-My family and I have visited many countries and I love to visit Nia communities across Canada for trainings and workshops.
+I spent a month in Oaxaca, Mexico last winter to study.
+My family and I have visited many countries and I have visited many communities across Canada to offer trainings and Nia classes.
+Next up!
+A month in Thailand and a month in Mexico in the winter of 2026.